In this article, we are going to do a highlight how citizens of all commonwealth countries especially Kenya can join the British Army.

 - Post-traumatic stress disorder (PTSD).

-- An active skin disease like eczema or widespread psoriasis.
+- Active skin disease like eczema or widespread psoriasis.

 - Loss of spleen (splenectomy).